 Thompson, carrying only a holstered pistol, coaxed the people out of the bunker.
 There turned out to be about 10, nine more than he could fit inside his helicopter.

 Keeping the civilians behind him, he got on the radio to his gunship.

 “I said I got a little problem down here.
 I’d like for you to land and get these people out of this area.”

 “OK, sure thing,’ the gunship pilot said.

 Thompson and his crew waited until the civilians had been evacuated in a 10-minute standoff with the infantry troops.

 It might have been the only time a gunship performed a humanitarian evacuation.

-The infantry troops were on a search-and-destroy mission, misinformed by bad intelligence that My Lai would be full of enemy fighters and incited by recent heavy losses of troops to snipers, mines and booby traps.
+Search and destroy The infantry troops were on a search-and-destroy mission, misinformed by bad intelligence that My Lai would be full of enemy fighters and incited by recent heavy losses of troops to snipers, mines and booby traps.
 They were urged by commanders to be aggressive.